 Who was W.S.
 Graham?
 What will be your new language?
 Are you going to try your best on silence?
 To celebrate W.S.
-Graham’s centenary, we’re launching a new challenge asking for poems inspired by this poet’s enigmatic and inviting work.
+Graham’s centenary, we’re searching for poems inspired by his enigmatic and inviting work.
 Poet Rachael Boast introduces WSG and offers prompts to kick-start your writing in this new challenge.

 This morning I am ready if you are